Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 MSc Fashion Analytics, London College of Fashion (UAL)

-Lydia Oyeniran is a researcher, writer, and product development lead at CircKit, the circular design toolkit for fashion.
-She holds an MSc with Distinction in Fashion Analytics and Forecasting from London College of Fashion, University of the Arts London, where her dissertation built an AI-powered recommender system for mindful consumption.
-She spent over four years as senior marketing executive at Veo World, the ethical marketplace that became Ziracle, where she wrote many of the articles now in the Journal.
-She writes about gut health, skincare, sustainable materials, plastic-free living, meditation, diet culture, and eco-friendly home products.
+Lydia Oyeniran is a researcher, writer, and product development lead specialising in circular fashion and sustainable design.
+She holds an MSc with Distinction in Fashion Analytics and Forecasting from London College of Fashion, University of the Arts London, where her dissertation developed an AI-powered recommender system for mindful consumption.
+She spent over four years as senior marketing executive at Veo World, the ethical marketplace that became Ziracle, where she wrote many of the articles now in this Journal.
+She writes about gut health, skincare, sustainable materials, plastic-free living, meditation, and eco-friendly home products.

 Author Journal